 In our changed economic environment, access to higher education will become increasingly difficult for students and their families.
 Colleges and universities who are able to provide increasing levels of financial assistance to qualified students will thrive while schools less able to allocate additional resources to financial aid may be left behind.

-Given this scenario, President Jeffrey Herbst has designated financial aid as Colgate’s highest priority.
+Given this scenario, Colgate leadership has designated financial aid as our highest priority.
 The goal is to make a Colgate education accessible to all students who are capable of, and interested in, the intense level of engagement that Colgate offers, regardless of that applicant’s aid status.
 Within this overarching goal, the institution has identified three specific areas of opportunity that increased funding for financial aid will address: elevating the academic profile of the institution, increasing socio-economic diversity on campus, and strengthening Colgate’s competitive position in the future.
 This graph highlights the importance of financial aid.

 Marilyn Hernandez-Stopp '14